With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 Fortunately, I’ve tested several from each paint category (over 20 brands) to see which yielded the best results based on smoothness, coverage, price, durability and scrubbability.
 You can read more about my favorite paint for cabinets here: The Best Paints for Cabinets, Blind-Tested and Reviewed

-RENOVATE YOUR FAITH: Just Take The First Step
+RENOVATE YOUR FAITH: Take The Next Baby Step in Trusting God

 If you are at the beginning of your cabinet painting project, you might be feeling a little overwhelmed at the moment.
 I procrastinated for 6 years before painting the cabinets in our own house because I knew it would be a huge process.